lsc-project/lsc/sample/postgresql/README.txt

 $ sample/hsqldb/bin/lsc-sample --run

 Then, launch the LSC in a command line to start LDAP to postgresql synchronization:
-$ bin/lsc -f sample/postgresql/etc -s all -c all
+$ bin/lsc -f sample/postgresql/etc-opendj2postgresql -s all -c all

+Or launch the LSC in a command line to start an asynchronous postgresql to LDAP task:
+$ bin/lsc -f sample/postgresql/etc-postgresql2opendj -a all

 And now you should get a OpenDJ and a PostgreSQL synchronized: you should see add operations which will add entries inside your lsc database and inetorgperson table.